×

 Definition of Whole Milk and Camel milk

 Do you know What is Whole Milk and Camel milk.
 If you are looking for the definition of Whole Milk and Camel milk or want to know what is Whole Milk and Camel milk?, then this is where you will fetch your answers.
 Well, in simple terms Whole milk is the raw, unpasteurized milk obtained from mammals like cows, buffalo, goat, sheep, yak, camel.
 While Camel milk is the milk extracted from camel, which is rich source of proteins with potential antimicrobial and protective activities.
 Both these products are unique in their own ways.
-Whole Milk is a Not Available colored dairy product and Camel milk is Not Available colored.
+Whole Milk is a colored dairy product and Camel milk is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Whole Milk bears Not Available flavor with a Not Available aroma whereas Camel milk has Salty, Sharp and Sweet flavor and a Not Available aroma.
+Whole Milk bears flavor with a aroma whereas Camel milk has Sharp, Salty and Sweet flavor and a aroma.
 The color, flavor and the aroma of these products depict their origin.
-Whole Milk originated in East European countries- Bulgaria, Czech Republic, Ukraine, whereas origin of Camel milk is traced back to NA.
+Whole Milk originated in East European countries- Bulgaria, Czech Republic, Ukraine, whereas origin of Camel milk is traced back to .